Exact Subgraph Isomorphism Network with Mixed $L_{0,2}$ Norm Constraint for Predictive Graph Mining: Experiments

 \subsection{Examples of Post-hoc Analysis}

 We here show examples of the post-hoc analysis using the trained EIN.
-Figure~\ref{fig:shap-toxcast} is a result of SHAP for the EIN prediction on an instance of the ToxCast dataset.
+Figure~\ref{fig:shap-toxcast} is an example of SHAP for the EIN prediction on a negative instance of the ToxCast dataset (Note that the sign of $f$ is flipped in the plot (f)).
 For SHAP, we used the python library \url{https://shap.readthedocs.io/en/latest/}, and see the document for detail.
-The SHAP values are for the predicted class (positive class), and in this case, we can see that a subgraph in Fig.~\ref{fig:shap-toxcast}~(a) has a particularly strong contribution to the prediction. \Figref{decision-tree_cycle89XOR} shows an example of a fitted decision tree to the trained EIN prediction for the Cycle\_XOR training and test datasets.
+From Fig.~\ref{fig:shap-toxcast}, we can see that subgraphs (a), (b), (c), and (e) contribute to the negative class, while (d) contributes to the positive class. \Figref{decision-tree_cycle89XOR} shows an example of a fitted decision tree to the trained EIN prediction for the Cycle\_XOR training and test datasets.
 In Fig.~\ref{decision-tree_cycle89XOR}, the top node classifies a graph that do not have both of $H_p$ and $H_n$ as $y = 0$ (the top subgraph is included both in $H_p$ and $H_n$, but not in $H_{\rm padding}$), and the second and the third nodes consists of the XOR rule by the length 8 and 9 closed paths (the second node is the length 9 closed path and the third node is the length 8 closed path).
 Additional examples are shown in Appendix~\ref{app:post-hoc-extra}.

-\subsection{Pruning rates}
+\subsection{Pruning Rates}

-Table~\ref{tab:pruning-rates} shows the mean working set size (mean over all $\lambda$), the mean number of the traversed nodes (mean over all $\lambda$), and the number of all the subgraphs $|\cH|$ for ${\rm maxpat} = 10$.
-The pruning rates are defined by the ratio between the number of the traversed nodes and $|\cH|$.
-We can see that a large amount of nodes are pruned.
-Further, the mean size of the working set is at most a few hundreds, which means that $\*B$ is highly sparse during the optimization.
-Computational time required for the entire Algorithm~\ref{alg:regularization-path} is also reported in Appendix~\ref{app:time}.
-The computational time of EIN is unfortunately higher than the standard GNNs.
-However, taking into account the fasts that EIN handles all the possible subgraphs with the exact matching and that the pruning rate was high, we consider that EIN performs highly efficiently computations.
-Further improvement for the high computational requirement is one of important future work to scale up the applicability.
+Table~\ref{tab:pruning-rates} shows the mean number of the traversed nodes (mean over all $s$), and the number of all the subgraphs $|\cH|$ for ${\rm maxpat} = 10$.
+The pruning rates are defined by the ratio between them.
+We can obviously see that a large amount of nodes are pruned, which indicates practical effectiveness of our pruning strategy.